gilesp1729/LoftyCAD/README.md

 # This branch is the live development branch and will become the master in due course.
 Features described above refer to this branch and may not be present in the deprecated master branch.
 - This branch requires CGAL 5.0 (at least) and VS2019.
 - The 32-bit version must be used, since LoftyCAD is a 32-bit program for now.
-- CGAL from 5.0 is a header-only library and requires no build steps (other than cmake to make all the .slns and vsprojs)
+- CGAL from 5.0 is a header-only library and requires no build steps (other than cmake to make all the .slns and vsprojs).
+- Some environment variables still need to be set up to build:
+	CGAL_DIR --> CGAL checkout location
+	BOOST_INCLUDEDIR --> Boost checkout location
+	BOOST_LIBRARYDIR --> Boost checkout location
+	PATH --> <CGAL_DIR>\\auxiliary\gmp\lib added to path

 # Master branch:
 # No further development will be done on the master branch.